Shopping Cart

 Earth Moves analysis of small-scale community-based horticulture goes back to projects from 2013.
 Earth Moves' ambition for Telegraph Lane is more than just a horticulture enterprise.
 We recognise that the site needs to be multi-functional to become sustainable.
 A lesson from the heritage of the market gardens is that diversification of crops was paramount to survival, due to the vagaries of climate, markets, and pests.
 Therefore the efforts of Earth Moves re-enforces this approach, so while crops and plant products will be grown in an ecological and sustainable way, we add to this other complementary uses of the land relevant to current imperatives relating to the ecological crisis, climate change, food poverty, skills and employment, isolation, volunteering and local community wealth building.

-As well as inputting into local food system development, Telegraph Lane will also operate programs of land-based education, research, well-being, and cultural activity.
+As well as inputting into local food system development, Telegraph Lane also operates programs of land-based education, research, well-being, and cultural activity.
 We encourage residents from local neighborhoods to participate in shaping the variety of activities on offer and to share co-operatively in the benefits produced.
 It should be noted therefore that this project measures success not only through generating yields but also from the provision to the local area of social value.

 A Social and Meeting Space